xboard/xboard.github.io/_posts/2021-12-17-interrupted-time-series-python-part-I.md

 ---

-📝
-Counterfactuals are simply ways of comparing what happens given a change, versus what should have happened had some change not occurred in the first place.
+📝Counterfactuals are simply ways of comparing what happens given a change, versus what should have happened had some change not occurred in the first place.

 ---